arcao/esphome-lilygo-t547/README.md

-This repository contains a Battery component for [ESPHome](https://esphome.io/) to support the ESP32-S3 [LILYGO T5 4.7" Plus E-paper display](https://www.lilygo.cc/products/t5-4-7-inch-e-paper-v2-3).
+This repository contains a Battery component for [ESPHome](https://esphome.io/) to support the ESP32 LILYGO T5 4.7" E-paper display.

-(Do not confuse it with the original ESP32-based Lilygo T5 4.7 board.)
+(Do not confuse it with the plus version based on ESP32-s3.)

-This component was shoddily adapted from a component for the older board revision by [vbaksa](https://github.com/vbaksa/esphome/tree/dev/esphome/components/lilygo_t5_47_battery), so it definitely needs improvement.
+This is updated component originaly created by [vbaksa](https://github.com/vbaksa/esphome/tree/dev/esphome/components/lilygo_t5_47_battery), so it definitely needs improvement.

 ## Usage